Ralph Bakshi: American Pop and Fire and Ice (1979–1983)

+Also during this time, Bakshi made plans to self-finance a series of animated shorts called Bakshi's Fables, though the only one to be produced was The Cigarette and the Weed (1981), which did not receive a wide release but was featured briefly in Halloween III: Season of the Witch (1982).
+In February 2025, Bakshi released The Cigarette and the Weed in full via his social media accounts.

 By 1982, fantasy films such as The Beastmaster and Conan the Barbarian had proven successful at the box office, and Bakshi wanted to work with his long-time friend, the fantasy illustrator Frank Frazetta.
 Fire and Ice was financed by some of American Pops investors for $1.2 million, while 20th Century Fox agreed to distribute.
 Fire and Ice was the most action-oriented story Bakshi had directed, so he again used rotoscoping; the realism of the design and rotoscoped animation replicated Frazetta's artwork.
 Bakshi and Frazetta were heavily involved in the production of the live-action sequences, from casting sessions to the final shoot.
 The film's crew included background artists James Gurney and Thomas Kinkade, layout artist Peter Chung, and established Bakshi Productions artists Sparey, Steve Gordon, Bell and Banks.
 Chung greatly admired Bakshi's and Frazetta's work, and animated his sequences while working for The Walt Disney Company.
 The film was given a limited release, and was financially unsuccessful.
 Andrew Leal wrote, "The plot is standard [...] recalling nothing so much as a more graphic episode of Filmation's He-Man series. [...]
 Fire and Ice essentially stands as a footnote to the spate of barbarian films that followed in the wake of Arnold Schwarzenegger's appearance as Conan."